Skip to main content

 Connection to GraphQL or Vector index

-The technique used in withFlexsearch for adding search functionality to a Fireproof database could also be used for connecting to a GraphQL query index.
+The technique used in withFlexsearch for adding search functionality to a Fireproof ledger could also be used for connecting to a GraphQL query index.
 Instead of using Flexsearch to index the data, you would use a GraphQL query index such as Elasticsearch or Apollo Studio.

-To implement this, you would need to create a new function, similar to withFlexsearch, that listens to changes in the Fireproof database and updates the GraphQL index accordingly.
+To implement this, you would need to create a new function, similar to withFlexsearch, that listens to changes in the Fireproof ledger and updates the GraphQL index accordingly.
 This function could be called withGraphQL.

-Similar to withFlexsearch, withGraphQL would take a Fireproof database object as its first argument and an optional configuration object as its second argument.
+Similar to withFlexsearch, withGraphQL would take a Fireproof ledger object as its first argument and an optional configuration object as its second argument.
 The returned object would contain a single method, query, which could be used to perform GraphQL queries on the indexed data.